gaelcolas/Sampler/README.md

 default and choose to use ModuleFast from the command line by passing the parameter `UseModuleFast` to the build script `build.ps1`, e.g.
 `.\build.ps1 -ResolveDependency -Tasks noop -UseModuleFast`

+#### PSResourceGet

+It is possible to use [PSResourceGet](https://github.com/PowerShell/PSResourceGet) to resolve dependencies.
+PSResourceGet works with WIndows PowerShell and PowerShell (some restrictions on versions exist).
+To use PSResourceGet as a replacement for PowerShellGet it is possible to enable it in the configuration file `Resolve-Dependency.psd1`.
+It is also possible to allow the repository to use PowerShellGet as the default and choose to use PSResourceGet from the command line by passing the parameter `UsePSResourceGet` to the build script `build.ps1`, e.g. `.\build.ps1 -ResolveDependency -Tasks noop -UseModuleFast`

 ### Managing the Module versions (optional)